-While there is no time limit for the reading tests, trialling has shown that most children demonstrate what they can do in about half an hour's working time for the first section of the test after it has been introduced, and rather less than this for the second session.
+While there is no time limit for the reading tests, trialling at level 2 has shown that most children demonstrate what they can do in about half an hour's working time for the first section of the test after it has been introduced, and rather less than this for the second session.
+At level 3, children should be able to demonstrate what they can do in about half an hour for the first part of the test, and slightly longer than this for the second part.
 It is recommended that introducing each section of the test should take 6-10 minutes.
-Overall, children whose working time exceeds one hour are likely to be struggling to work with the degree of independence required at levels 2 and 3.
+Overall, children whose working time significantly exceeds one hour are likely to be struggling to work with the degree of independence required at levels 2 and 3.